 |Armoured Fighting Vehicles and Tanks preserved in Canada 7: New Brunswick, 5 Canadian Divison Support Base Gagetown

-Tanks and Armoured Fighting Vehicles preserved in 5 Canadian Division Support Base Gagetown, New Brunswick
+Tanks and Armoured Fighting Vehicles preserved at 5 Canadian Division Support Base Gagetown, New Brunswick

 The data found on this page has been compiled by the author.
 Photos are by the author unless otherwise credited.
 Any additions, correctons or amendments to this list of Armoured Fighting Vehicles in Canada would be most welcome.

 If you have information and photographs of armoured fighting vehicles missing from this list that you are willing to share, updates would be most welcome.
 French Translation of the technical data presented here would be appreciated.
 Corrections, amendments and suggested changes may be emailed to the author at firstname.lastname@example.org.